 The AGM and Conference was organized with great attention to environmental friendliness.
 Reusable plates, silverware, and water bottles were used for all meals, and registration and conference information were offered in a digital, paperless format.
 AGM delegates were also invited to attend a community cleanup following the day’s presentations, which offered a chance to connect over a shared activity while also having a positive impact on the environment.

 A strong commitment to sustainability has been always central to COTA/EIT’s work.
-Recently, the organization’s leadership recently attended the Global Sustainable Tourism Conference and completed the Sustainable Tourism Training Program (STTP).
-Through a new partnership with GreenStep Solutions, COTA/EIT will soon be able to offer similar training and sustainability-related consulting services to their members.
+Recently, the organization’s leadership attended the Global Sustainable Tourism Conference and completed the Sustainable Tourism Training Program (STTP).
+The training provider, GreenStep Solutions, also presented at the Conference.
+COTA/EIT hopes to extend more training and sustainability-related consulting services to their members in the future.

 With an excellent combination of delegates, a sustainable approach, and a meaningful theme, the 2024 AGM and Conference was a remarkable success that deeply aligned with their longstanding mission: “to develop and implement a collective vision for a world-class sustainable tourism industry in Eeyou Istchee that is in harmony with Cree culture and values and that involves a partnership with Cree communities, institutions, and businesses.”